LolerPanda/Dr.-Zinn-AI-Psychotherapist/README.md

 URL: [https://chat.openai.com/share/7b925b82-5da1-4b33-9fa3-7c5eed5f541d](https://chat.openai.com/share/b3b90278-8d3a-4d72-87dd-87b642376a3a)

-Alternatively, you can copy and paste [the prompt](https://raw.githubusercontent.com/LolerPanda/AI-Therapist/main/Dr_Wang.txt?token=GHSAT0AAAAAACFBQRJKNESOG442NQVBBH3EZGCS3MQ) into **ChatGPT with Code Interpreter**
+Alternatively, you can copy and paste [the prompt](https://raw.githubusercontent.com/LolerPanda/AI-Therapist/main/Dr_Zinn.txt?token=GHSAT0AAAAAACFBQRJKNESOG442NQVBBH3EZGCS3MQ) into **ChatGPT with Code Interpreter**

 *Warning: The quality of outputs may vary depending on how OpenAI updates GPT-4, it may be either worse or better than a few weeks ago.

 _If you are using the ChatGPT web interface, API costs will not apply._

-# Dr. Wang Personalization Options
+# Dr. Zinn Personalization Options

 This section outlines the various configuration options available to psychology clinic visitors using the AI-Powered Digital Therapist.
 These options can be modified to customize the counseling experience.